 There have been significant fluctuations in exchange rates in the underlying currencies in the countries in which the Group operates and owns assets.
-A summary of exchange rates by country for average and closing rates against the reporting currency as applied in the financial statements is set out below.
-As a result in 2011 the Group suffered from significant unrealised exchange losses of \in 17.1 million as compared to gain of \in 4.0 million in 2010.
+As a result in 2012 the Group's net result was positively affected by significant foreign currency exchange gains of €10.2 million as compared to losses of €17.9 million in 2011.